-(1) Adjust the overpayment through the JFS 01659 "Title IV-E Auxiliary Payment Authorization" (rev. 3/2007) within three working days of notification that an overpayment has occurred until SACWIS is implemented.
+(1) Adjust the overpayment in SACWIS within three business days of notification that an overpayment has occurred .
 Adjustment of the payment shall be effective on the first day of the month following the month in which the change occurred.

 (2) Provide written notification to the adoptive parent(s) when an overpayment is found and identify what action the PCSA proposes to take with regard to the payment.